 IMPORTANT PRODUCTION/DELIVERY INFO: All my parts are hand made and not in stock at all times.
 Please do not call at the last minute and complain if I don't have the parts you need.
 Boot spoilers, Vent pipes, Fuel lines, Swaybars and Boot mats etc take time to make or have made by other suppliers.
 I understand people want the parts when they need them, but I will not rush production or listen to complaints if you have not planned your build time.
 If you need parts for an up-coming event, please order them early.
 Thanks

 BEWARE OF OTHER BOOT SPOILERS BEING SOLD AS MINE.
 I've had 3 complaints in 2013 about 'very poor fitting bot spoilers'.
-My boot spoilers are and never have been black.
+My boot spoilers are not and never have been black.
 They are coming from a NSW company, not me.
 Mine are manufactured by myself from a genuine spoiler used for a mould.
 Each one is test fitted to a genuine boot lid during production.
 If you're unsure about the supply of a part, you can call me direct.

 WANTED TO BUY BACK: I'm trying to locate my old LJ XU-1 that I sold in 1997.
 JP 217048.
 If you know where this vehicle is now, or if you own it, please contact myself.
 It's the green one at the bottom of this page.